Published by Bob Ciura on November 1st, 2017

 This article will discuss why Illinois Tool Works is a member of dividend royalty.

-Illinois Tool Works (ITW) started out all the way back in 1902, when a financier named Byron Smith placed an ad in the Economist.
-Smith was looking for a “high class business (manufacturing preferred) in or near Chicago.”
+Illinois Tool Works has been in business for more than 100 years.
+It started out all the way back in 1902, when a financier named Byron Smith placed an ad in the Economist.
+At the time, Smith was looking to invest in a “high class business (manufacturing preferred) in or near Chicago.”